Feature Alignment: Rethinking Efficient Active Learning via Proxy in the Context of Pre-trained Models: Results

 Efficient active learning methods often exhibit a lower accuracy compared to standard active learning approaches.
 Understanding the additional annotation costs needed to compensate for the accuracy gap caused by efficient active learning allows practitioners to weigh the computational cost savings against increased labeling expenses, aiding their decision to utilize these methods.

 To this end, we propose a new evaluation metric: equivalent saving amount.
 Let $N_{1}$ represent the number of samples selected by the active learning strategy, and let $A$ be the accuracy achieved by a model trained with these $N_{1}$ labeled samples.
 We utilize interpolation to estimate the number of samples, $N_{2}$, required to achieve accuracy $A$ for a random baseline.
+We refer to $N_2$ as the \textbf{equivalent number of non-AL labels} in the subsequent discussions.
 The number of saved samples is $N_{2}-N_{1}$ and \textbf{sample saving ratio} is $\frac{N_{2} - N_{1}}{N_{2}}$.
-The \textbf{overall cost} of active learning, including annotation and training costs, equals $N_{1} \times P_{l} + C_{tr}$, where $P_{l}$ denotes the unit price of annotation and $C_{tr}$ represents the training cost of active learning.
-Additionally, in real-world scenarios, active learning involves multiple iterations with varying counts.
-We calculate the average sample saving ratio to assess the performance.
+Subsequently, we compute the \textbf{average sample saving ratio} across all iterations of active learning to assess the performance of the active learning strategy.
+Furthermore, the \textbf{overall cost} of active learning, including annotation and training costs, equals $N_{1} \times P_{l} + C_{tr}$, where $P_{l}$ denotes the unit price of annotation and $C_{tr}$ represents the training cost of active learning.

-In this paper, we primarily present the average sample savings ratio, overall costs, and computational time.
-Additionally, detailed accuracy and the corresponding savings in sample count in each active learning iteration are provided in appendix~\ref{supp:acc}.